easolhq/easolhq.github.io/docs/theme_architecture/blocks/schema/variables/variable_types/string.md

 # String

-Renders an string input field and returns a string.
+Renders a string input field and returns a string.

 ##### syntax
 {% raw %}